medialab/minet/docs/cli.md

 Minet Url Join Command
 ======================

 Join two CSV files by matching them on columns containing urls.
-In fact, the command will index the first file's urls into a hierchical trie before attempting to match the second file's ones.
+It works by indexing the first file's urls in a specialized URL trie to match them with the second file's urls.

 positional arguments:
-  column1                                         Name of the url column in the first file. file1                                           Path to the first file. column2                                         Name of the url column in the second file. file2                                           Path to the second file.
+  column1                                         Name of the column containing urls in the indexed file. file1                                           Path to the file to index. column2                                         Name of the column containing urls in the second file. file2                                           Path to the second file.

 optional arguments: